-Franchesca Maria Lyra is a fourth-year Science, Technology, Engineering, and Mathematics (STEM) Education doctoral student.
+Franchesca Maria Lyra is a fifth-year Science, Technology, Engineering, and Mathematics (STEM) Education doctoral student.
 She is a quantitative researcher who currently examines high school math course-taking patterns as a predictor of post-secondary and economic outcomes.

-Catherine Riegle-Crumb (Supervisor)Focuses on the social construction of gender and racial/ethnic inequality in educational opportunities and experiences in STEM fields from a sociological perspective.
+Catherine Riegle-Crumb (Co-supervisor)Focuses on the social construction of gender and racial/ethnic inequality in educational opportunities and experiences in STEM fields from a sociological perspective.
 Methodological expertise in quantitative research methods and analyses of large scale datasets.

 Rutten, L., Zengilowsk, A., Lyra, F., Woznick, N. & Muenks, K. (2024).
 Only some can succeed here: A mixed methods study of how faculty unproductive mindsets relate to gender, racial, and first-gen representation in higher education..